LexiFi/gen_js_api/TYPES.md

 - Sum type declaration, mapped to enums (see Enums section).

-- Sum type declaration with non constant constructors, mapped to records with a discriminator field (see Arbitrary sum types section).
+- Sum type declaration with non constant constructors, mapped to records with a discriminator field (see Sum types section).

 Enums mapped to polymorphic variants or sum types
 -------------------------------------------------